A Simulator for LLVM Bitcode: Introduction

 An additional benefit of the standardisation around the \llvm{} IR~\citep{llvm16:llvm.languag} (intermediate representation) is that an ecosystem of tools is emerging, where those tools can cooperate through the common input format.
 Analysis and model checking tools can be used to ascertain correctness of the program with respect to a specification; however, when they find that there is a violation, printing ``property violated'' is rarely enough.
 For the result to be genuinely useful, it must somehow convey \emph{how} the specification is violated to the user, so they can analyse the problem and fix their program.
 One option is to print a \emph{counterexample trace}, which describes the violating execution of the program.
 In traditional model checkers, for example, it is often sufficient to provide a textual description of the entire execution, since the input model is usually small and its states and transitions can be described compactly.

 More advanced tools, however, provide a \emph{simulator}, an interactive tool for stepping through the counterexample, where the user can highlight and investigate particular sections of the counterexample in more detail, and fast-forward through other, uninteresting parts.
-When such a simulator is available, it is often also useful as an exploratory tool: the behaviour of the system can be explored by the user, manually navigating through its state space and inspecting variables along the way.
+A simulator is often also useful as an exploratory tool: the behaviour of the system can be explored by the user, manually navigating through its state space and inspecting variables along the way.

 In case of C and C++ programs, it is vitally important that counterexamples can be inspected interactively, since the state of a program is a very complicated structure, often comprising hundreds of kilobytes of structured data.
 Moreover, violating executions can be quite long, easily hundreds or thousands of distinct states, with non-trivial relationships.